SukkoPera/OpenVideoModulator/README.md

 It has a low component count and it only requires a +5V power supply.
 This makes it useful with old computers that do not have a native composite or S-Video output, like the Amstrad CPC or the Commodore Amiga 500 (which actually has a composite output but it's only black & white).
 It also tries to maintain the smallest possible form factor, which might allow for an internal installation.

 ### Assembly and Usage
 First of all you need to choose whether you want PAL or NTSC output.
 The board is preconfigured for PAL, if you need NTSC you will need to cut the link between pads 1-2 on the top of the board and solder 2-3 together.
-The crystal frequency also depends on your choice: use 4.43 MHz for PAL or 3.58 MHz for NTSC.
+The crystal frequency also depends on your choice: use 4.433620 MHz for PAL or 3.579545 MHz for NTSC.

 Solder the AD724 chip first, then all surface-mount components.
 Finally complete the board with the through-hole connectors and crystal.

-C6 and C7 are somewhat optional, solder them in if your output video signal is unstable.
+C6 and C7 are somewhat optional, solder them in if your output video signal is unstable (10 uF, possibly tantalum).

 The Composite/S-Video connector can be found from many Chinese sellers under the name *AV-MDC-401*.
 I chose this one as it was perfect for my needs, but the board should be easy to adapt to different connectors.

 Usage should be straightforward: just provide power (make sure to match the polarity!) and video signals to the board, then get your output from the other side.
+Note that the *sync* input requires a *composite sync* signal.

 ### License
 The OpenVideoModulator documentation, including the design itself, is copyright &copy; SukkoPera 2019.